Facility: Valleywise Health Medical Center

 Knowledge, Skills, and Abilities:

-- Must have knowledge of and be able to code patient medical records.
+- Must have knowledge of and be able to code all types of patient medical records including: Inpatient, Outpatient, Emergency Medicine, Behavioral Health, Observation, Infusion and Injections, Edits and Errors and Same Day Surgery.

 - Must be able to achieve and maintain appropriate coding quality and productivity established in the Coding Department Policy and Procedure.

-- Must have a good understanding of computer applications and of automated encoder system.
+- Must have a strong understanding of computer applications and of automated encoder system.

-- Must have knowledge of anatomy and physiology, medical terminology, surgical terminology, pharmacological terminology, patient care documentation terminology, ICD-10, CPT, HCPCS codes, Severity of Illness, Risk of Mortality and HCC codes for PQRS RAF scores, as appropriate for outpatient.
+- Must have knowledge of anatomy and physiology, medical terminology, surgical terminology, pharmacological terminology, patient care documentation terminology.

 - Must have the analytical ability necessary to interpret data contained in records and to assign appropriate codes.